 The PRC government imposes controls on the convertibility of the Renminbi into foreign currencies and, in certain cases, the remittance of currency out of China.
 We receive substantially all of our revenues in Renminbi.
 Under our current corporate structure, our company may rely on dividend payments from our PRC subsidiary, Puyi Consulting, to fund any cash and financing requirements we may have.
-Under existing PRC foreign exchange regulations, payments of current account items, including profit distributions, interest payments and trade and service-related foreign exchange transactions, can be made in foreign currencies without prior approval from SAFE by complying with certain procedural requirements.
+Under existing PRC foreign exchange regulations, payments of currencies without prior approval from SAFE by complying with certain procedural requirements.
 Therefore, Puyi Consulting is able to pay dividends in foreign currencies to us without prior approval from SAFE by complying with certain procedural requirements.
-But approval from or registration with appropriate government authorities is required where Renminbi is to be converted into foreign currency and remitted out of China to pay capital expenses such as the repayment of loans denominated in foreign currencies.
-The PRC government may also at its discretion restrict access in the future to foreign currencies for current account transactions.
+But approval from or registration with appropriate government authorities is required where Renminibi is to be converted into foreign currency and remitted out of China to pay capital expenses such as the repayment of loans denominated in foreign exchange control system prevents us from obtaining sufficient foreign currencies to satisfy our foreign currencies to pay dividends in foreign currencies for current account transactions.
+If the foreign exchange control system prevents us from obtaining sufficient foreign currencies to satisfy our foreign currencies for current account transactions.
 If the foreign exchange control system prevents us from obtaining sufficient foreign currencies to satisfy our foreign currency demands, we may not be able to pay dividends in foreign currencies to our shareholders, including holders of our ADSs.